kbase/groups/README.md

-    "owner": <the User data or user name for the group owner>, "admins": <an array of User data of admins of the group>, "members": <an array of User data of members of the group>, "createdate": <the group creation date in epoch ms>, "moddate": <the last modification date of the group in epoch ms>
+    "owner": <the User data or user name for the group owner>, "admins": <an array of User data of admins of the group>, "members": <an array of User data of members of the group>, "memcnt": <the number of members in the group>
+    "createdate": <the group creation date in epoch ms>, "moddate": <the last modification date of the group in epoch ms>
     "resources":
         {<resource type 1>: [<resource entry 1-1>, ..., <resource entry 1-N>],
          ...
          <resource type N>: [<resource entry N-1>, ..., <resource entry N-N>]
+         },
+    "rescnt":
+        {<resource type 1>: <the number of resources of this type in the group>, ...
+         <resource type N>: <the number of resources of this type in the group>
          },
     "custom": {
         <custom field 1>: <custom value 1>,